Brit Awards

 The BRIT Award statuette given to the winners features Britannia, the female personification of Britain.
-Since 2011, the statuette has been regularly redesigned by well known British artists, architects, and designers including Vivienne Westwood, Damien Hirst, Tracey Emin, Peter Blake, Zaha Hadid, Anish Kapoor, David Adjaye, Yinka Ilori and Es Devlin, Pam Hogg, Olaolu Slawn and Rachel Jones.
+Since 2011, the statuette has been regularly redesigned by well known British artists, architects, and designers including Vivienne Westwood, Damien Hirst, Tracey Emin, Peter Blake, Zaha Hadid, Anish Kapoor, David Adjaye, Yinka Ilori and Es Devlin, Pam Hogg, Olaolu Slawn, Rachel Jones, and Matthew Williamson.

-Robbie Williams holds the record for the most BRIT Awards, 13 as a solo artist and another five as part of Take That.
-Girl group Little Mix made history at the Brit Awards 2021, when they became the first female group to receive the award at the ceremony after 43 years since it was first introduced.
-In 2024, English singer-songwriter Raye broke the record for the most nominations received by a single artist in a year with seven in total.
+Robbie Williams holds the record for the most BRIT Award wins, with 13 as a solo artist and another five as part of Take That.
+Coldplay holds the record for most BRIT Award nominations, with 32 in total.
+Little Mix made history at the Brit Awards 2021, when they became the first female group to receive the award at the ceremony.
+In 2024, English singer-songwriter Raye broke the record for the most nominations and most wins received by a single artist in a year, with seven nominations, and six wins respectively.